PunishXIV/Splatoon/Presets/WALKTHROUGH.md

 <ul>
   <li>

-  Step 1: Create a layout and call it EX - The Bowl Of Embers Extreme.
+  Step 1: Create a layout and call it EX - The Bowl Of Embers.
   ![layoutcreation](/docs/images/walkthrough/createlayout.png)

   </li>